Safe Voting: Resilience to Abstention and Sybils: Abstract

 \section{Abstract}

-Voting rules may fail to implement the will of the society when only some voters actively participate, and/or in the presence of sybil (fake or duplicate) voters.
-Here we aim to address social choice in the presence of sybils and voter abstention.
-To do so we assume the status-quo (Reality) as an ever-present distinguished alternative, and study \emph{Reality Enforcing voting rules}, which add virtual votes in support of the status-quo.
-We measure the tradeoff between \emph{safety} and \emph{liveness} (the ability of active honest voters to maintain/change the status-quo, respectively) in a variety of domains, and show that the Reality Enforcing voting rule is optimal in this respect.
+{Voting rules may implement the will of the society when all eligible voters vote, and only them.
+However, they may fail to do so when sybil (fake or duplicate) votes are present and when only some honest (non sybil) voters actively participate.
+As, unfortunately, sometimes this is the case, our aim here is to address social choice in the presence of sybils and voter abstention.
+To do so, we build upon the framework of Reality-aware Social Choice: we assume the status quo as an ever-present distinguished alternative, and study \emph{status quo Enforcing (QUE) voting rules}, which add virtual votes in support of the status quo.
+We characterize the tradeoff between \emph{safety} and \emph{liveness} (the ability of active honest voters to maintain/change the status quo, respectively) in several domains, and show that the voting rules are often optimal.
+Our characterization identifies the exact conditions under which mechanisms remain both resilient to sybils and responsive to verified participation, offering a quantitative tool for designers to measure the benefit of increased participation and verified identities.

+We comment on the applicability of our methods and analyses to the governance of digital communities.} \keywords{computational social choice, voting theory, sybil attacks, vote abstention, vote delegation}

 \sect{Introduction} Voting procedures are a simple and widely used way to aggregate the preferences of multiple individuals.
 Voting, however, can truly reflect the will of the society only insofar as all eligible people in the society---and only them---vote.